LisaHusband/LoveLedger/README.md

 # LoveLedger — The Immutable Love Ledger on Blockchain

+# DECLARATION:  **It is aimed at those who are full of high-sounding promises or deceive people under some high-sounding banners.**
 🔁 **[简体中文](README_CN.md)**

 > **LoveLedger** — The Immutable Love Ledger on Blockchain